humbertoragazzini/the-world-bracelet-championship-ms2/README.md

 In this section the basic structure will be outlined, and how the information will be presented.

-* **What a guest would like to see the first time:
+* **What a guest would like to see the first time**
-    * Colorfull and funny start menu
+    * Colorful and animated start menu
-    * The sections organices by start game, a contact area, and if some player would like to read how the game was created a small about us section
+    * The sections are organized by start game, a contact area, and if some player would like to read how the game was created a small about us section will be able to see.

 * **How I present this sections**

-    * First a epic start: The first view in the game have to be a price, a big gold belt with the start button ready to be clicked or pressed.
+    * First an epic start: The first view in the game a price, a big golden belt with the start button ready to be clicked or pressed.
-    * After the start menu: A create new player option with the all the records in a table to make them easy to read.
+    * After the start menu: Create new player option with the all the records in a table to make them easy to read.
-    * In the game: The player need a smooth transition between a lose and a new game,with mininmum or without loading times, if its possible in the same index.
+    * In the game: The player needs a smooth transition between a loss and a new game, with minimum or without loading times, if it’s possible in the same index.
-    * A contact section: Here a small form to share opinions about the game or future new feactures, and if is any bug to be reported.
+    * A contact section: Here a small form to share opinions about the game or future new features, and if is any bug to be reported.
-    * An About Us section: this particular game was created by a seed, a small seed from somthing a saw, in this section i have to explain how this grow.
+    * An About Us section: this game was created by a seed, a small seed from something there I saw, in this section I explain how this grow.

 -----------------------------